 Jacket chilling using chilled water from an external chilling system can be used to cool the kettle.

 The water is fed through the steam jacket, where it chills the contents of the kettle and returns to the ice bank.
 It is a simple and reliable way of chilling.
-Water consumption is low and the chilling effect is high, as the temperature of the chilled water is typically 0.5˚C. Edge freezing is avoided as the chilling water is above freezing point.
-The stirrer can therefore rotate slowly, so treating the food gently.
+Water consumption is low and the chilling effect is high, as the temperature of the chilled water is typically 0.5˚C. Edge freezing is avoided as the chilled water is above freezing point.
+The stirrer can therefore rotate slowly, stirring the food gently.

 When the chilling ends, the correct water level in the steam generator is automatically restored.
-The dimensions of the chilling system and the ice bank will depend on the number and size of kettles and the expected number of chillings per day.
+The dimensions of the chilling system and the ice bank will depend on the number and size of kettles and the expected number of chilling cycles per day.

-These dimensions must therefore be determined by a chilling systems contractor, who can also assess whether the existing chilling equipment can be reused, whether a supply of ice can be built up overnight.
+These dimensions must therefore be determined by a chilling systems contractor, who can also assess whether the existing chilling equipment can be reused and whether a supply of ice can be built up overnight.